 JR Toyama Station ⇒ Tateyama Kurobe Alpine Route ⇒ JR Nagano Station

 To allow yourself as much time as possible on this scenic route, we highly recommend you take the first train departing from Dentetsu Toyama Station (電鉄富山), which is just next to JR Toyama Station (富山駅).
-If you miss the first train, the second train departs more than 30 minutes after.
+If you miss the first train, the second train departs more than 30 minutes later.
 So try to arrive at the platform at least 10 minutes before departure in case something unexpected happens.

 For more information about this scenic route, please refer to our Tateyama Kurobe Alpine Route article!